Efficient Gradient-Enhanced Bayesian Optimizer with Comparisons to Conjugate-Gradient and Quasi-Newton Optimizers for Unconstrained Local Optimization: Unconstrained studies for the Bayesian optimizer

 \subsection{Selecting $\nclose$ for the data region}

 In this section the data region is studied and various values for $\nclose$ from Algorithm~\ref{Alg_DataRegion} are investigated. \Fig{Fig_Study_nclose} shows the minimization of the $n_d = 20$ quadratic, bowl, and Rosenbrock $a=100$ functions from \Sec{Sec_LocalOptz_TestCases}.
 The subfigures in the top row of \Fig{Fig_Study_nclose} show the objective, while the bottom row displays the normalized optimality.
+For the case with $\nclose = \infty$, all of the evaluation points are used by the Bayesian optimizer and this is equivalent to not having a data region.
 It is clear from \Fig{Fig_Study_nclose} that not using a data region results in the Bayesian optimizer having the worst result, \ie the highest final objective and optimality.
 From \Figss{Fig_Study_nclose_Obj_Quad_d20}{Fig_Study_nclose_Obj_Bowl_d20}{Fig_Study_nclose_Obj_RosenA100_d20} we can see that the Bayesian optimizer is not able to reduce the optimality by more than six orders of magnitude when a data region is not used, \ie $\nclose = \infty$ from Algorithm~\ref{Alg_DataRegion}.
 It is also problematic when there are too few points in the data region.
 For $\nclose = 5$ it takes significantly more iterations for the Bayesian optimizer to achieve the same optimality reduction as the Bayesian optimizer using a larger finite $\nclose$ for both the quadratic and bowl functions.
 Moreover, the use of $\nclose = 5$ for the Rosenbrock function with $a=100$ results in an optimality that cannot be reduced further than 6 orders of magnitude, as seen in \Fig{Fig_Study_nclose_Opt_RosenA100_d20}.

 \Fig{Fig_Study_nclose_OptTol} plots the median number of iterations required for the Bayesian optimizer using different $\nclose$ to achieve a 10-order reduction in the normalized optimality and an objective below $10^{-5}$ for the quadratic, bowl, and Rosenbrock functions with $n_d \in \{2, 5, 10, 20, 30, 40\}$.
 The best results for the three test cases are achieved with $\nclose = 20$ or $\nclose = 30$.
 In contrast, the Bayesian optimizer using smaller or larger values of $\nclose$ either takes more iterations to achieve the desired tolerance or is not able to do so at all.
 For example, when $\nclose = 5$ the Bayesian optimizer does not achieve the desired tolerance for any of the initial conditions for the $n_d \geq 5$ Rosenbrock test cases.
 Also, the Bayesian optimizer does not achieve the desired tolerance for the Rosenbrock function with $n_d = 40$ when $\nclose = 30$.
 The default value for the Bayesian optimizer was selected to be $\nclose = 20$ since it provides good performance and achieves the desired tolerance in all cases.